 This article was taken from this month’s 42nd issue of Scope Magazine, your online marketing resource guide for small business.
-Download your FREE Scope Magazine now!
+Read more by clicking the button below!

 If people can’t find your website, they’re not going to buy from you.